sp4j/slf4j-sensitive-log/README.md

 ## Backend-agnostic behavior

-- Works with plain Java and any framework using SLF4J 2.x (Guice, Micronaut, Quarkus, etc.).
+- Works with plain Java and any framework using SLF4J 2.x (Spring, Guice, Micronaut, Quarkus, etc.).
 - Works with different SLF4J backends (for example `slf4j-simple`, Logback).
 - No hard runtime dependency on Logback when another backend is used.